 - 1/2 teaspoon salt

-- 1 hour before finishing: 1/2 cup uncooked quinoa
+- 1 hour before finishing: 1/2 cup uncooked & rinsed quinoa

 - Heat oil in a large skillet over medium heat.
 Once hot, add the ground meat.
-Cook for 4 minutes, then add 2 Tablespoons of taco seasoning.
-Using a wooden spoon, break the meat up as it cooks.
-Allow it to cook completely, about 4-5 more minutes.
-You want it completely cooked.
+Cook and stir for 4 minutes, then add 2 Tablespoons of taco seasoning.
+Stir and break up the meat as it cooks for another 4-5 more minutes, or until completely cooked through.

 - Transfer the cooked meat to a 5 quart or larger slow cooker.
-(Here's one I own and love!)
-Add the remaining ingredients-- including the remaining taco seasoning and except for the quinoa.
+Add the remaining ingredients– including the remaining taco seasoning and except for the quinoa.
 Stir everything together until combined.
 Cook on low for 7 hours or on high for 4 hours.

 - Stir in the quinoa.
 Cook for 1 more hour on low or 30 more minutes on high.

-- Serve chili warm topped with chopped green onion, shredded cheese, and/or sour cream.
-And serve alongside my favorite cornbread!
-Keep leftovers in a large tupperware in the refrigerator for up to a week.
-Reheat in the microwave.
+- Serve chili warm topped with chopped green onion, shredded cheese, sour cream, and/or avocado slices.
+Cover and store leftovers in the refrigerator for up to 1 week.
+Reheat in the microwave or on the stove.

-Freezing: Chili freezes beautifully for up to 3 months.
-Thaw overnight in the refrigerator and heat in a large pot on medium heat for 20-30 minutes.
+- Freezing Instructions: Let chili cool before freezing.
+Freeze for up to 3 months.
+Thaw overnight in the refrigerator, then heat on the stove on medium heat for 20-30 minutes, stirring occasionally.

-- You can use homemade tomato sauce instead of canned.
+- Tomato Sauce: You can use homemade tomato sauce instead of canned.

-- You can use vegetable or beef broth instead of chicken broth.
+- Broth: You can use vegetable or beef broth instead of chicken broth.

-- If spicy isn't your thing, leave out the jalapeño!
-Or add more based on how spicy you like things.
+- Spiciness: If spicy isn’t your thing, leave out the jalapeño.
+Or add more based on how spicy you like chili.

-No slow cooker?
-No problem!
+- No Slow Cooker?
+No Problem.
 Follow recipe through step 1.
 You can cook the meat directly in a very large pot or dutch oven and just use that to cook the chili too.
 Once meat is cooked, add the remaining ingredients except for the quinoa.
 Stir everything around until combined and cook on medium heat for 30 minutes.
 Stir occasionally.
-Add the quinoa and cook for 10 more minutes.
+Add the quinoa and cook for 15 more minutes.
 Serve warm.